Skip to main content

 note

-For Outlook Authentication, ensure that the Mail.Send permission is added for the Microsoft Graph API to enable email sending.
+For Outlook authentication, ensure the Mail.Send permission is granted for the Microsoft Graph API.

 Verifying Your Configuration